Mom’s Best Hummus Recipe (With Video)

 Ingredients

-• 1/2 tsp salt or season to taste
+• 1/2 Tbsp sea salt or season to taste

-• 1 cup ice water or aquafaba divided
+• 1/4 cup ice water or aquafaba, optional to change the consistency

 Instructions

-• Taste and adjust the flavor to your liking.
-Adjust the seasoning, adding more salt, lemon juice, or other spices as needed.
+• Taste and adjust the flavor according to your preferences.

-• Serve garnished with parsley, whole chickpeas, red chili powder, and a drizzle of olive oil for added flavor and presentation.
+Serve the homemade hummus garnished with parsley, whole chickpeas, red chili powder, and a drizzle of olive oil for added flavor and presentation.

 Notes

-Check the blog post for serving ideas and tips on how to store your hummus!
+Check the blog post for serving ideas, flavor variations, and more tips!

 Course: Appetizer, Dip, Side